RajatJangra2653/dp-420-cosmos-db-dev/instructions/04-sdk-connect.md

-# Lab 03a - Connect to Azure Cosmos DB SQL API with the SDK
+# Connect to Azure Cosmos DB for NoSQL with the SDK

 ## Lab scenario